-Information You Provide Us: We collect information you provide directly to us.
+Information You Provide Us: We may collect information from a variety of sources to operate the Site, carry out our mission, comply with laws and other purposes described herein.
+We collect information you provide directly to us.
 For example, we collect information when you sign up to receive emails, make a donation, become a fundraiser, participate in any interactive features of the Site (including creating an account and submitting a request through our contact forms) or otherwise communicate with us.
-The types of information we may collect include your name, email address, postal address, phone number, fax number, credit card information and any other information you choose to provide.
+The types of information we may collect include, ● First and last name, ● Email address, ● Postal address, ● Phone number, ● Fax number, and ● Credit card information.

 Information We Collect Automatically When You Use the Site: When you access or use our Site, we automatically collect information about you using Google Analytics, including:

-- Log Information: We log information about your use of the Site, including the type of browser you use, access times, pages viewed, your IP address and the page you visited before navigating to our Site.
+- Log Information: We log information about your use of the Site, including the type of browser, access times, pages viewed, your IP address and the page you visited before navigating to our Site.

 - Device Information: We collect information about the computer or mobile device you use to access our Site, including the hardware model, operating system and version, unique device identifiers and mobile network information.

 - Information Collected by Cookies and Other Tracking Technologies: We use various technologies to collect information, and this may include sending cookies to your computer or mobile device.
-Cookies are small data files stored on your hard drive or in device memory that help us to improve our Site and your experience, see which areas and features of our Site are popular and count visits.
+A cookie is a small text file that a website, online application, or e-mail may save to your internet browser and/or your computer’s hard drive for use in subsequent visits to the Site or other sites.
 We may also collect information using web beacons (also known as “tracking pixels”).
 Web beacons are electronic images that may be used in our Site or emails and help deliver cookies, count visits, understand usage and campaign effectiveness and determine whether an email has been opened and acted upon.
 For more information about cookies, and how to disable them, please see “Your Choices” below.